Kit Le Fever

 Jesus (2004?, 14.49) ***½/TTJesus

 Sweden's Kit Le Fever have, confusingly, named themselves after a bit-part actor who had a few roles in the '80s, which probably seems like a long time ago if you're young (he said, bitterly).
 Like so many artists involved with Änglagård's Mattias Olsson, they have a melancholy, Scandinavian air about them, mixed with a noise æsthetic that rears its ugly head occasionally.
-Now, I don't believe either of these EPs has ever been commercially available, but three of the tracks are available for download from Mattias' studio site, until/unless they ever come out properly.
+Now, I don't believe either of these EPs has ever been commercially available, but three of the tracks were available for download from Mattias' studio site and may still be floating around in the ether.

 Prologue for Post Modern Music (1984, 38.50) ***½/T½Variation I